rapidsai/clx/siem_integrations/splunk2kafka/export2kafka/README.md

 ## Overview

-Splunk App that installs `export2kafka` for use with alerts and searches to export data from Splunk to Kafka
+This is a Splunk App that installs `export2kafka` that enables data export from Splunk to a running Kafka instance.

-## Pre-reqs
+## Prerequesites

-1. Install Kakfa libraries
+1. Install Kakfa libraries:
 ```
     sudo -i -u splunk bash
     source activate root